MicrosoftDocs/entra-docs/docs/identity-platform/claims-customization-custom-claims-policy.md

 ---
 title: Customize claims using Microsoft Graph Custom Claims Policy (preview)
-description: This article demonstrates how to customize claims in Microsoft Entra ID using the Custom Claims Policy
+description: This article demonstrates how to customize claims in Microsoft Entra ID using the Custom Claims Policy.
 services: entra-id
 documentationcenter: .net
 author: cilwerner